WIRG Logo

 Dendrochronological dating of two cut timbers from beneath the northern spillway produced dates of 1334-1465 and 1406-1537, suggesting either the construction of the pond bay for an earlier mill, or re-use of timbers when the furnace was being built in the early-17th century (Bridge 2013).

-Site Description: Bay L 90m H pond in water/4m S end revetted with sandstone.
+Site Description: Bay: L 90m H pond in water/4m S end revetted with sandstone.
 Extent in the late-18th century 14.5 acres.

 Working area at N end where there is much glassy slag.
+Probable site of former cottage (mentioned in deed of 1769) NE of furnace.

 Scheduled Monument Number: 1021403 (30909) HER Reference: MWS2124 (MWS5858 Pond Bay)